If you want a cheap life insurance policy that still offers you great protection, here are some tips to get you started.

 Things like long holidays or business trips away, depression, drug use, stress, anxiety, moles and allergies count, so confess everything.
-For more ways insurers get out of paying read When life insurance doesn't pay out.
+To learn more about how insurers get out of paying read: when life insurance doesn't pay out.

 Don’t scrimp on cover

-Getting the full amount of protection for your loved ones is important so they are not left short once your gone.
+Getting the full amount of protection for your loved ones is important so they are not left short once you're gone.

 The amount of cover you need will depend on your circumstances but if you are unsure use our life insurance cover calculator to get a good idea.